deammion/Engr-Project/project_requirement/project-requirement.md

 see 9.5.19.

-The project currently needs no supporting infomation
+The project currently needs no supporting information

 ## 4. Verification
 ### 4.1 Verifying External interfaces